President of Indonesia: Election, term of office, constitutional requirements

-The Amended 1945 Constitution: Together with the vice president, the president is elected directly by the people on a ticket.
+The Amended 1945 Constitution: Together with the vice president, the president is elected directly by the people on a single ticket.
 Further election rules are determined by laws passed by the DPR.
 The president-elect is required to read either an oath or a promise of office before officially becoming president.
-The term of office is five years and after that the president can be re-elected for only one more term.
-The president and vice president candidate must receive over half the votes total, including at least 20% of the votes in at least half the 38 provinces to win.
-In the event that no pairs of candidates for President and Vice President are elected, the two pairs of candidates who get the first and second most votes in the general election are elected directly by the people and the pair that receives the most votes is elected as President and Vice President.
+The term of office is five years and after that the president can be re-elected for only one more term, whether successive or separated.
+The president and vice-president candidates must receive over half the votes total, including at least 20% of the votes in at least half the 38 provinces to win.
+In the event that no ticket wins an outright victory, a runoff is held between the two tickets with the first and second most votes in the first round, with the ticket that receives the most votes elected as President and Vice President.